LooponAB/ChatWow/README.md

 - Properly estimate the height of your custom view as the return value of the data source method `chatController:estimatedHeightForMessageWithIndex:`

 It is recommended to have two Nibs for each custom view, one for each "side" of the conversation, and register them with different reuse identifiers.
-Then you can pick which "side" to use depending on the side the chat message by returning a different reuse identifier on each case.
+Then you can pick which "side" Nib to use depending on the side of the associated chat message by returning a different reuse identifier on each case.
 See the implementation of `ChatImageMessage` as an example.

+All built-in chat message views  also use this exact same registration behavior, so if your custom views are not working, have a look at the built-in views and subclasses of `ChatMessage` for a clue on how to do it.

 ### Failed messages